 If you buy your supplies in bulk from a craft supplier, your startup costs are extremely minimal, and if you can turn orders around quickly, you'll be making a profit in no time.
 You could even make your store a full-time job.

 Websites like Etsy are excellent venues to sell your art, and an additional Instagram account can assist increase attention to your online store.

 Do you want to put your marketing or communications degree to use?
 Consider launching a social media consulting company.
 Small businesses are frequently required to handle their own social media marketing.
 With so many other duties, the company's owners may be too preoccupied to devise effective strategies for each of the rising number of social platforms that firms are required to use.

 As a consultant, you can assist companies in determining the optimal techniques, posting schedules, and content for their target consumers.
 As their number of followers grows, so will your company's.

 Are you a photography expert?
 Guitar?
 Coding?
 Consider launching a business where you teach others your skill.
 This is a fantastic way to use and monetize your interest, and if you have a gift for teaching, you may expand your business to include various teachers and skill subsets.

 Begin by ensuring that you have a way to demonstrate your skill in your profession.
 For example, a website with photographs or audio recordings or an active Instagram feed with additional examples of your work and then spread the word through as many channels as possible.

-#business ideas for new grads
+#THE S MEDIA #Media Milenial #business ideas for new grads